khaled-alselwady/car-rental-management-system/README.md

 2. Open the project in Visual Studio.
 3. Build and run the application.

+Explore our demo [here](https://www.youtube.com/watch?v=8MHp4eiAeA4&t=23s) and experience the power of efficient Car Rental management on your desktop!

 Feel free to contribute to the project by opening issues or submitting pull requests.
 For any queries, contact us at `khalidsliman2014@gmail.com`.